rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 office for in Anchorage in those days, was there on Fourth Avenue

 And he says, "Go over there.
-Take these checks over there and go ask for -- " Oh, what’s the name of the president of the bank there?
+Take these checks over there and go ask for -- " Oh, whatâ€™s the name of the president of the bank there?
 Rasmuson, Elmer Rasmuson.

 He said, "Now, go over there and just ask somebody for Elmer Rasmuson."